Remember how amazing the future used to be?

 “I want a tree for birds.”

-It seemed a reasonable request, so Leon planted a beautiful silver maple sapling in the front yard.
-No sooner had he turned on the hose to water it then an angry delegation of neighbors surrounded him.
+It seemed a reasonable request, so Leon planted a beautiful silver maple sapling in the front yard, but no sooner had he dragged the hose out to water it then an angry delegation of neighbors surrounded him.

-The chairman of the association shook a dog-eared copy of the development’s by-laws in his face.
-“You can’t plant a maple on Elm Street,” he shrieked.
+The chairman of the housing association shook a dog-eared copy of the development’s by-laws in his face.
+“You can’t plant a maple on Elm Street,” he thundered.

 “Why?”
 Leon asked.

-“We are sitting in an automobile that looks like a rocket,” she said,
+“No, we are not,” Estelle told him.
+“We are sitting in an automobile that looks like a rocket, going nowhere.”

-“It’s a metaphor – tailfins in a traffic jam.
-It’s our future…”
+“It’s a metaphor,” Estelle said, “tail fins in a traffic jam is our future…”

 That is when it hit him.